 CHIRP is a volunteer-driven, online community radio station that focuses on music, arts, and culture.
 The station can be heard on the north side of Chicago at 107.1FM and worldwide at chirpradio.org.
 We are live and local every day of the year from 6am-midnight from our studios in Chicago’s North Center neighborhood, and the city we live in is a key part of everything we do.
 CHIRP Radio plays a wide mix of local, independent, lesser-heard, and just generally good music from a variety of genres and eras.
 CHIRP DJs are true music fans who love to share their discoveries, new and old, with listeners.
 The station also features conversations with artists, activists, and other people doing interesting work, and our features department produces pieces highlighting Chicago’s diverse voices and stories.

 CHIRP is a non-profit 501(c)3 organization funded primarily through individual giving, special event revenues, and grant support.

-CHIRP is staffed by a part-time General Manager, a part-time Development Director and a volunteer group of roughly 240.
-CHIRP volunteers head up all station departments, handle DJ and reporter duties, manage the technical aspects of the station, plan events and raise funds, create marketing campaigns and build partnerships, and take part in everything else required to run the station.
+CHIRP is staffed by a General Manager, a part-time Development Director and a volunteer group of roughly 240.
+CHIRP volunteers head up all station departments, handle DJ and producer duties, manage the technical aspects of the station, plan events and raise funds, create marketing campaigns and build partnerships, and take part in everything else required to run the station.
 No prior radio experience is required to be a part of CHIRP.
 New volunteer orientations are held three times each year.